IBM/icp4d-customer-churn-classifier/README.md

 ## Steps

-Sign in to your IBM Cloud Private for Data web client.
+Sign in to your IBM Cloud Pak for Data web client.
 All of the steps are performed using the web client unless stated otherwise.

 1. [Clone the repo](#1-clone-the-repo)
 2. [Load the data into Db2 Warehouse](#2-load-the-data-into-db2-warehouse)